Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 - parcels of vacant land that are zoned for residential purposes.

-NSW land that is used for primary production is excluded from this additional surcharge.
+NSW land used for primary production is excluded from this additional surcharge.
 (See section 10AA.)

 However, Tasmania imposes foreigner surcharges on farms

-Victoria and Queenlands define land wider for the family trust foreigner surcharge taxes
+Victoria and Queensland define land wider for the family trust foreigner surcharge taxes

 Victoria and Queensland apply a wider definition of land.
-(However, in Victoria and Queensland, an exemption may be available for organisations that make a significant contribution to their state economy.)
+(However, in Victoria and Queensland, an exemption may be available for organisations significantly contributing to their state economy.)

 Western Australia has its unique definition of land for the land tax and stamp duty foreign taxes in family trusts